racbac/advising-scheduler/README.md

 # CMSC 331 Project 2

 ## Project Collaborators
-Felipe Bastos
-Rachel Brackert
-Travis Earley
-Nathaniel Fuller
-Colin Ganley
+Felipe Bastos, Rachel Brackert, Travis Earley, Nathaniel Fuller, Colin Ganley

 ## Tentitative Due Date
 2016-Dec-13

+### Tentative Presentation Schedule
+2016-Dec-21: 10:00, 11:00, or 13:00

 ## Project Workflow
 Github will be used as the repository manager.
 Five collaborators work on their own branches to ensure project integrity.
 When changes are sufficiently finalized, these branches will be merged with master.
 Each collaborator has his or her own working branch rather than a feature branch.